JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 The state (enabled, visible) of an action determines whether the action is available in the UI.
 An object of the [`AnActionEvent`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnActionEvent.java) type is passed to this method and contains information about the current context for the action.

-Actions are made available by changing state in the [`Presentation`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/actionSystem/Presentation.java) object associated with the event context.
+Actions are made available by changing the state in the [`Presentation`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/actionSystem/Presentation.java) object associated with the event context.
 As explained in [Overriding the `AnAction.update()`  Method](#overriding-the-anactionupdate-method), it is vital `update()` methods _execute quickly_ and return execution to platform.

 #### `AnAction.getActionUpdateThread()`